PRAYER

 communion refers to the ‘back and forth’ exchange that happens in the listening ...

-and that’s the part folks often forget, that other half of praying is listening …
+and that’s the part folks often forget, that the other half of praying is listening …

 I didn’t realize until I got much older that not all folks